-Meet the Alliance Staff, Contractors, and the Alliance Executive Committee
+Meet the Alliance Staff, Contractors, and the Alliance Board of Directors

 Josh Rael, JD, MPA

-Josh Rael serves as the Executive Director for Alliance, a nonprofit statewide association of Community-Centered Boards (CCBs) and Program-Approved Service Agencies (PASAs) in Colorado.
-Alliance members serve over 10,000 individuals with intellectual and developmental disabilities (IDD) and employ over 3,800 direct support professionals and IDD case managers throughout Colorado.
-Alliance is well-respected for their efforts in the areas of public policy, state legislation, developmental disability initiatives, best practices and strengthening services and supports for people with intellectual and developmental disabilities.
+Since 2014, Josh Rael has served as the Executive Director for Alliance, a nonprofit statewide association of comprised of Intellectual and Developmental Disability (IDD) case management and provider agencies, businesses serving the IDD community, and disability advocacy organizations in Colorado.
+Alliance members serve over 20,000 individuals with IDD and employ over 10,000 direct support professionals and IDD case managers throughout Colorado.
+Alliance is well-respected for their efforts in the areas of public policy, state legislation, developmental disability initiatives, best practices, and strengthening services and supports for people with IDD.

 Josh is a Colorado native and received a Bachelor of Arts in Political Science from Colorado State University-Pueblo, a Juris Doctor from the University of Denver Sturm College of Law and a Master of Public Administration with an emphasis in Nonprofit Management at the University of Colorado-Denver.

+In 2023, the Alliance Board of Directors honored Josh with their highest honor, the IDD Champion Award.
 In 2020, Josh received the prestigious “40 Under 40” Award from the Denver Business Journal.
 In 2011, Josh was selected to attend President Obama’s White House Hispanic Policy Conference in Washington, D.C.
-And in 2007, Colorado's Governor Bill Ritter appointed Josh to the Colorado Creative Industry Board (formerly the Council of the Arts) for two terms.
+And in 2007, Colorado's Governor Bill Ritter appointed Josh to the Colorado Creative Industry Board for two terms.

 After law school, Josh worked as a lobbyist for the Capitol Success Group for almost 8 years.
 Josh also worked for the Colorado Public Defender’s Office, the Colorado Mental Health Institute’s legal access department, the Colorado General Assembly, the Walt Disney Company, Koncilja and Koncilja Law Firm and the Ritter for Governor Campaign.
 Josh is also a successful national recording artist and was nominated for a Grammy in 2004 in the “Best Pop Album” and “Best Male Pop Performance” categories.